GoogleCloudPlatform/node-red-contrib-google-cloud/docs/gcs_write.md

 This node writes the content of the payload to a GCS object.

-On execution, the data contained in msg.payload is written into the file specified by msg.filename.
-The format of this field is a GCS Url of the form `gs://[BUCKET]/[FILE]`.
-An optional field called msg.contentType contains the MIME type to be associated with the file.
+On execution, the data contained in `msg.payload` is written into the file specified by `msg.filename`.
+The format of this field is a GCS Url of the form
+`gs://[BUCKET]/[FILE]`.
+Optionally, the file to be written can be supplied as the file name property during configuration.
+If both are supplied, the `msg.filename` will be used.

+An optional field called `msg.contentType` contains the MIME type to be associated with the file.